usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

 Variables
 ~~~~~~~~~

-You can reference the output of steps by referencing the step name.
+Step outputs can be referenced by the step name.
 This is useful for passing the
 output of one step as a parameter to another.
 For example: ``$trained_model`` will take the output stored in the
 step with the name ``trained_model``.

 Alternatively, if the plugin task has named output (perhaps named ``model``, it can be accessed with
 ``$trained_model.model``).
 The names of these outputs are defined at plugin task registration, and the number
-of outputs of the registered task should match the number of outputs of the function it is associated with.
+of outputs of the registered task should match the number of outputs of its associated function.

-Global variables
+Global Variables
 ~~~~~~~~~~~~~~~~

-Entrypoints are parameterizable, and you can reference these parameters the same way variables are referenced.
-So, for example, ``$num_samples`` could reference an entrypoint parameter, and be used as an input to a task.
+Entrypoints are parameterizable, and these parameters can be referenced the same way as variables.
+For example, ``$num_samples`` could reference an entrypoint parameter and be used as an input to a task.

-Artifact variables
+Artifact Variables
 ~~~~~~~~~~~~~~~~~~

 Entrypoints can also have artifact parameters, which are referenced in the same way. ``$training_ds`` could reference
 the output of an artifact deserialization plugin task, and the entire artifact can then be used as input to a plugin
 task.

-Explicit dependencies and DAG creation
+Explicit Dependencies and DAG creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While a dependency on a variable will automatically be represented in the DAG, there are some cases where it may be